Physical Therapy (PHTH)

 Prerequisite: PHTH 563, PHTH 564A.

 PHTH 571.
-Physical Therapy Practicum I. 1 Unit.
+Physical Therapy Practicum I. 2 Units.

-A two-week, forty clock hours per week, clinical education experience.
-Allows students to begin utilizing physical therapy clinical and professional skills learned during the first year of the DPT curriculum.
+A four-week, forty hours per week, clinical education experience.
+Allows students to begin utilizing physical therapy clinical and professional skills learned during first year of the DPT curriculum.
 Supervision by a licensed physical therapist.
-Includes direct patient care, as well as possible participation in specific site team conferences, demonstrations, special assignments, and observation.
+Includes direct patient care as well as possible participation in specific site team conferences, demonstrations, special assignments, and observation.

 PHTH 572.
 Physical Therapy Practicum II.
 2 Units.